Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 So, what gear should we include when evaluating the size of the dive industry?

-Selling snorkeling gear is usually a big part of dive store sales and is definitively a significant component of the sales of dive gear brands.
+Selling snorkeling gear is usually a big part of dive store sales and is definitely a significant component of the sales of dive gear brands.
 After all, there are about three times more active snorkelers than scuba divers in the world.

 But even if we typically assume that snorkeling gear is included in dive gear sales numbers, how could we capture all snorkeling gear sales when evaluating the size of the market?